Vectorworks/developer-scripting/Function Reference/Functions/NurbsDelVertex.md

 ## Remarks
 This function will work for both nurbs curves and nurbs surfaces.

-[[VS:DelObject]] should be used to completely remove a NURBS curve or surface from the drawing.
+[DelObject](DelObject.md) should be used to completely remove a NURBS curve or surface from the drawing.

 There is also a bug in that VW does not redraw properly after a NurbsDelVertex call.